 Even though Rocket Power was mostly No Hugging, No Kissing, there's a large following for Twister/Reggie.
 It's the most commonly encountered pairing in Rocket power fanfiction.

 Although the show often dabbles in Ho Yay and Ship Tease, The Penguins of Madagascar doesn't really have any canon pairings that last.
 However, Skipper/Marlene is by far the most common pairing among fans, which time and again proves unsinkable.
-The two episodes (three if you count "Otter Gone Wild") where one of the pair gets a trial run with another romantic interest act, if anything, as fuel for the fire for Skilene shippers.
-Not that there's very much canon at all to support it.

 While the vast majority of the cast is shipped with pretty much everyone else, Lyra and Bon Bon tend to be paired almost exclusively which each other.
-Case in point, do a search for "Lyra, shipping" on Derpibooru, and you'll get almost nothing but Lyra/Bon Bon pictures, whereas if you try a similar search with any other characters you'll probably get five or six different pairings before you get past the first page.
+Case in point, do a search for either character and you'll get almost nothing but Lyra/Bon Bon pictures, whereas if you try a similar search with any other characters you'll probably get five or six different pairings before you get past the first page.
 There are outliers that pair them up with other characters, of course, but the pairing is so widespread in the fandom that in most fanworks its assumed to be the case unless it's explicitly stated otherwise.

 Vinyl Scratch(DJ-Pon3)/Octavia shipping is also extremely popular, with both of them being fan favorite musicians.

 Derpy Hooves and Dr. Hooves are very popular together, to the point of the Doctor being considered the father of Derpy's fanon daughter Dinky.